Ws Acquisition, LLC v. Shelter Systems USA, Inc. et al | Law...

-John Shaeffer and Meeghan Tirtasaputra of Fox Rothschild have stepped in to represent Cobalt Equipment Inc. and Shelter Systems USA Inc. in a pending trademark infringement lawsuit.
-The case, filed Feb.
-8 in California Northern District Court on behalf of WS Acquisition LLC, contends that the defendant's portable, modular tents infringe upon the plaintiff's patented design and trade dress for octagonal shelter products.
-The suit was filed by Saul Ewing Arnstein & Lehr and Hershner Hunter LLP.
-The case, assigned to U.S. District Judge Vince Chhabria, is 3:24-cv-02719, Ws Acquisition, LLC v.
+John Shaeffer and Meeghan H. Tirtasaputra of Fox Rothschild have stepped in to represent Cobalt Equipment and Shelter Systems in a pending trademark infringement lawsuit.
+The court action, filed May 7 in California Northern District Court by Saul Ewing LLP and Hershner Hunter LLP on behalf of WS Acquisition, accuses the defendants of selling shelter systems with a confusingly similar structural design to the plaintiff's products.
+The case, assigned to U.S. District Judge Vince Chhabria, is 5:24-cv-02719, Ws Acquisition, LLC v.
 Shelter Systems USA, Inc. et al.

 Retail & Consumer Goods